At Variance with the Vatican

 In an article last week, the National Catholic Reporter quoted a letter from Archbishop Angelo Amato, secretary of the Congregation for the Doctrine of the Faith, stating that Phan’s Being Religious Interreligiously: Asian Perspectives on Interfaith Dialogue (Orbis, 2004) could conflict with a 2000 Vatican document, Dominus lesus.
 The document, the National Catholic Reporter article notes, says that non-Christians are “in a gravely deficient situation in comparison with those who, in the church, have the fullness of the means of salvation.”

-said the Rev. Charles E. Curran, a professor in the Perkins School of Theology at Southern Methodist University who lost a job as a theologian at the Catholic University of America after running afoul of church leadership for offering dissenting viewpoints.
+“There’s been a lot of discussion about the Vatican position on this after their famous Dominus lesus document came out, about what is the relationship of Catholic churches to other churches?” said the Rev. Charles E. Curran, a professor in the Perkins School of Theology at Southern Methodist University who lost a job as a theologian at the Catholic University of America after running afoul of church leadership for offering dissenting viewpoints.

 “The very traditional Catholic teaching is that God wills to save all people – the universal salvific will of God,” said Father Curran, also a friend of Father Phan’s (the two, incidentally, were planning to meet for dinner Friday).
 The Dominus lesus document, in contrast, “tends to take a narrower view than many theologians would take” – Father Phan among them, Father Curran said.